marmila/shodan-sec-monitor/README.md

 ## Project Overview

 `shodan-sec-monitor` is a Python-based collector that periodically gathers passive internet exposure data from Shodan.
 The project is designed to provide with structured visibility on external-facing services and potential vulnerabilities, without performing any active scanning.
-This project collects data in a **structured PostgreSQL database**, enabling further analysis, dashboards, and correlation with other observability tools.
+This project collects data in a structured PostgreSQL database, enabling further analysis, dashboards, and correlation with other observability tools.

 ---